 Hello!
-My name is Siobhan Hillman and I am currently an entomologist in training.
+My name is Siobhan and I am currently an entomologist in training.
 I have only quite recently become interested in the study of insects but I have a lot of passion for them and like to share what I’ve learnt so far with others.
-My favourite insects (as you probably guessed by the name of this blog) are aphids, with a recently developed love for thrips too, and so these are the insects I will mainly be blogging about.
+My favourite insects (as you probably guessed by the name of this blog) are aphids, with a recently developed love for thrips too.
+I also have a great fondness for flies, some of whom are the focus of my PhD!

 It was around my second year of studying Zoology at Derby University when I first become interested in Entomology, before that I wanted to conserve all the cute, fluffy mammals that the public and media love so much.
 I had my eyes opened by a group of local entomologists called the Derbyshire and Nottinghamshire Entomological Society (DaNES).
 And I was also fortunate enough to have a resident Entomology Professor, Karim Vahed (cricket man) as well as the Head of Department, Andrew Ramsey (@doc_ramsey), who is very passionate about butterflies and had worked with aphids.
 I also should mention another lecturer, Debbie Alston (@Debbie1Alston), who encouraged me a lot during my time at university and introduced me to many of these people, without her I would have probably never met DaNES or come so far as an entomologist.
+I should also thank Dr Andy Chick (@DrNicrophorus), a (now former) PhD student and associate lecturer at Derby who has also helped me a lot during my journey.
 So, compared to some student entomologists I was gifted with numerous local individuals who went above and beyond to help me get my foot in this amazing field of work.

 *Alex, myself and a handful of members of DaNES at the summer exhibition held at Shipley Park, Derbyshire.